Jean du Tillet, sieur de La Bussière: Works

-In 1560, du Tillet wrote two tracts defending the claim that Francis II had attained his majority, which were published over his objections.
+In 1560, du Tillet wrote two tracts defending the claim that Francis II had attained his majority, which were published over du Tillet's objections.
 In these short works—Pour la majorité du roi treschrestien contre les escrits des rebelles and Pour l'entiere majorité du roi treschrestien contre le legitime conseil malicieusement inventé par les rebelles—he argued that Roman law did not control the French monarchy, which was based on customary law.
 Citing sources as far back as Tacitus' Germania, he showed that fifteen was the age of majority for monarchs.

 Between 1562 and 1569, du Tillet wrote at least eight tracts on religious subjects against the backdrop of the French Wars of Religion.
 He staunchly defended Catholicism against Protestantism.
 Two of these tracts were published in his lifetime, one dedicated to Queen Catherine de' Medici appeared in print two decades after his death and the remaining five (including two dedicated to King Charles IX) went unpublished until 1994.

 Jean du Tillet's most famous work is Recueil des rois de France, which was first published posthumously by his nephew in 1577, having first been suppressed by the cardinal of Lorraine.
 It went through many editions, the most complete being that of 1607.
 It also survives in many manuscripts.

 Jean du Tillet was one of the first scholars to reject the theory of Trojan origin of the Franks in favour of a purely Germanic origin.
+Leon Poliakov quoted du Tillet in The Aryan Myth:

+Those who described the French as being truly of German origin did them more honour than those who believed they were descended from the Trojans, since honour is due only to virtue.
+For no nation has suffered so little corruption of its morality, nor striven so mightily and for so long to maintain its freedom by arms, as the German nation.

-He argued that "Charlemagne belongs more to France than to Germany", and tried to show that the king of France was as much an emperor in fact as the Holy Roman Emperor.
+Du Tillet argued that "Charlemagne belongs more to France than to Germany", and tried to show that the king of France was as much an emperor in fact as the Holy Roman Emperor.
 He traced the fief back to the Lombards and showed that it was not hereditary before the Capetians.
-On the whole, he sought to divorce French history from classical history and show France totally independent of Roman law and the Roman Empire.
+On the whole, he sought to divorce French history from classical history and depict France as totally independent of Roman law and the Roman Empire.

 He was familiar with the writings of Pierre Dubois.